ablanchet/AwaitCheatSheat/README.md

 }
 ```
 ## What's the point of `Task.Yield()` ?
 And why should I sometimes await it ?
 `Task.Yield` works a little bit like posting a work item for later on the current `Dispatcher` or `SynchronizationContext` or whatever.
-Awaiting it makes sure the async method will not be blocking its caller.
+Awaiting it makes sure the async method won't be blocking its caller.
 It's like await a fake task and postponing all work that is declared after the await to a continuation.

 Here's an example:
 ```csharp